Tennis Identity

 Before I joined, an outsourced team had built parts of the core account management journeys.
 However, inconsistent layouts, unclear hierarchy, and poor legibility made even basic account setup tasks difficult to interpret.
 The lack of visual and interaction clarity caused misunderstandings among stakeholders.

-Due to time constraints, a full redesign wasn’t feasible in this phase.
-The focus was on improving the user experience by:
+Due to time constraints, a full redesign wasn’t feasible initially so the focus was on improving the user experience by:

 Identifying and listing quick wins to deliver an immediate uplift to the experience.